58Harshil/personal-finance-tracker/README.md

 ### Backend Setup

-1. Navigate to the backend directory: cd backend
+1. Navigate to the backend directory: cd server

 2. Install dependencies:
    npm install
+   npm express

-3. Start the server:
+4. Start the server:
    npm start

-4. Ensure MongoDB is running on your local machine or set up a MongoDB cloud instance and update the connection string in the backend code.
+5. Ensure MongoDB is running on your local machine or set up a MongoDB cloud instance and update the connection string in the backend code.

 ### API Endpoints